SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/01-custom-select.md

 );
 ```

+### Select a Tuple Value

-You can even select a tuple value.
+You can even select a tuple value with the `into_values` method but you need to supply an enum type.

 ```rust
 use sea_orm::{entity::*, query::*, tests_cfg::cake, DeriveColumn, EnumIter};